Gastroesophageal Reflux (GER)

 - Your opinion or preference

-In many cases, GER can be relieved through feeding changes, under the direction of your baby's doctor.
+In many cases, GER can be relieved through feeding changes, under the direction of your baby's primary care provider.
 Some ways to better manage GER symptoms include the following:

 - After feedings, hold your baby in an upright position for 30 minutes.
-Because stomach sleeping has been associated with an increased risk for Sudden Infant Death Syndrome (SIDS), check with your baby's doctor about how to position your baby for sleeping.
+Because stomach sleeping has been associated with an increased risk for Sudden Infant Death Syndrome (SIDS), check with your baby's primary care provider about how to position your baby for sleeping.

 - If bottle-feeding, keep the nipple filled with milk so your infant does not swallow too much air while eating.
 Try different nipples to find one that allows your baby's mouth to make a good seal with the nipple during feeding.